Home

 Discover the fashion triangle of city shopping Melbourne within only three city blocks.

-There, tucked away in lanes and shopping areas are the hot fashion spots of Melbourne shopping.
-There you will find local designers, unique international labels, as well as all the other recognized brands.
+There you will find Melbourne fashion designers, unique international labels, as well as all the other recognized brands.

 This Melbourne fashion shopping precinct includes the glamorous QV, Melbourne Central, and the GPO, and all the many shops in between.